Skip to content

 Steps for Integration

-Step 1: Log in to AccuKnox Navigate to Settings and select Tokens to create an AccuKnox token for forwarding scan results to SaaS.
+Step 1: Log in to AccuKnox.
+Navigate to Settings → Tokens to create an AccuKnox token for forwarding scan results to SaaS.
 For details on generating tokens, refer to How to Create Tokens.

 Step 2: Configure GitLab CI/CD Variables.
 For details on configuring variables, refer to How to Create CI/CD Variables in GitLab.
 1. ACCUKNOX_TOKEN: AccuKnox API token for authorization.